sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 Parry and Thrust

 Starting at 7th level, you treat any weapon with the Finesse property as if it also had the Parrying property.
-In addition, whenever you add an expertise die to your AC using a parrying weapon and the triggering attack misses you, you can immediately spend 1 exertion to make a melee weapon attack against the creature that attacked you.
+In addition, whenever you add an expertise die to your AC using a parrying weapon and the triggering attack misses you, you can immediately spend an exertion point to make a melee weapon attack against the creature that attacked you.

-Duelist�s Challenge
+Duelist's Challenge

 Starting at 10th level, you can use a bonus action to expend a use of Panache to challenge a creature within 30 feet to an honorable duel.
 Once you challenge a creature in this way, you have disadvantage on attacks against creatures other than the challenged creature, and the challenged creature has disadvantage on attacks against creatures other than you.
 A creature remains challenged in this way until either you or the challenged creature is incapacitated, dies, or ends their turn out of line of sight from the other.
 The challenge also ends if you use this feature again to challenge a different creature, or if a third creature challenges either you or your challenged creature.

 Elusive

-Starting at 15th level, your movement out of a creature�s threatened area does not provoke opportunity attacks.
-In addition, whenever you parry an attack using a parrying weapon, the expertise die to your AC increases by one step.
+Starting at 15th level, your movement out of a creature's threatened area does not provoke opportunity attacks.
+In addition, whenever you parry an attack using a parrying weapon, the expertise die to your AC increases by one stage.

 Master Duelist